9 Important WordPress Website Maintenance Tasks To Perform Regularly

 Broken Link Checker WordPress plugin

-This not only leads to a higher bounce rate but also affects your site’s ranking.
-It’s important that you check your website for all the broken links and external links that do not work.
+This not only leads to a higher bounce rate but also affects your siteโ€™s ranking.
+Itโ€™s important that you check your website for all the broken links and external links that do not work.
 You can check for broken links through the Broken link checker plugin.
-Find, edit or fix the links for increasing the speed of your website.
+Find, edit or fix the links to increase the speed of your website.

-An in-depth review of your content is also an important part of your performance task.
-Your content is directly linked to Google Analytics and Google Search Console.
-Google Analytics gives you comprehensive coverage of your site’s user engagement and location of visitors.
-It also lets you search the keywords for ranking.
+Another important maintenance job for the WordPress website.
+Content auditing is an integral task that defines how your content is performing overall.
+An in-depth review of your content is also an important part of your regular performance tasks.
+Your content is directly linked to Google Analytics and the Google Search Console.
+Google Analytics gives you comprehensive coverage of your siteโ€™s user engagement and location of visitors.
+It also lets you search for keywords for ranking.

 You can sort the keywords according to rank and update your content accordingly.
 With the Yoast SEO plugin, you can set some keywords as focus keywords for higher Google ranking.
 Even if your SEO score is good, you can update your site with new content, images and site linking.
 Perform content audits at regular intervals for better optimization.